Cerebritis: Causes

 However, it is not clear which mechanism is the actual cause of cerebritis in lupus patients.
 Specialists believe that all mechanisms may be present at the same time or they may act independently.

 In very rare cases, cerebritis may occur as a result of a Klebsiella pneumoniae infection.

 One other reason to develop cerebritis is an infection caused by bacteria, viruses, or other organisms.
 Infections can occur when infectious agents enter the brain through the sinuses or as a result of trauma.
 Some pathogens are also capable of passing over the blood–brain barrier and entering the brain through the bloodstream, despite the fact that the body has evolved defenses which are specifically designed to prevent this.

 Diagnosis

+Lumbar puncture to establish the cause.

 Treatment

 Lupus is a condition with no known cure.
 Lupus cerebritis, however, is treated by suppressing the autoimmune activity.

 When it is caused by infections, treatment consists of medication that will primarily cure the infection.
 For inflammation, steroids can be used to bring down the swelling.
 If the swelling appears to have increased to a dangerous level, surgery may be needed to relieve pressure on the brain.
 The formation of an abscess also calls for surgery, as it will be necessary to drain the abscess.